Capacities Pro

 Queries are also set up to be very easily adapted simply by opening the query as a full page and clicking 'edit' in the top right of the query object.

-The specific things you can query depend on how your object types are set up.
+Your specific query setup depends on your own object type setup.
 With object type queries, you're looking at the structure of your objects, essentially the properties you've assigned to them, their titles, and their types.

 On top of these filters, you can choose if you want to add sorts, group the results by object type, or limit how many results you have.